 Psychological Impact of COVID-19 Pandemic on Pregnant Women

 Results: The prevalence of stress and anxiety disorders in gravid women in this study was 97%.
-Out of 100 women major chunk 55% was between 26-35 years of age, 32% were between 15-25 years, the mean age of women was 25.58 years.
-Majority of women 56% were multigravida, 23% were grand multipara and only 21% were primigravida.
-Seven percent presented in 1st trimester (1-13 weeks), 26% in 2nd trimester (14-26 weeks) and majority 67% in third trimester of pregnancy.
+Out of 100 women's major chunk, 55% was between 26-35 years of age, 32% were between 15-25 years, the mean age of women was 25.58 years.
+The majority of women 56% were multigravida, 23% were grand multipara and only 21% were primigravida.
+Seven percent presented in 1st trimester (1-13 weeks), 26% in 2nd trimester (14-26 weeks), and majority 67% in third trimester of pregnancy.
 Seventy two percent of women were matric pass and 28% were up to bachelor.
-About 93% women had knowhow regarding COVID-19 through social media, friends and family.
+About 93% women had knowhow regarding COVID-19 through social media, friends, and family.

-Conclusions: This study foreground the high level of stress and anxiety disorders amid Pakistani gravid women during COVID-19 Pandemic.
-To reduce this stress special preventive strategies and its implementation are needed at community level.
+Conclusion: This study foreground the high level of stress and anxiety disorders amid Pakistani gravid women during COVID-19 Pandemic.
+To reduce this stress special preventive strategies and its implementation are needed at the community level.

 Copyright (c) 2021 Journal of the Society of Obstetrics and Gynaecologists of Pakistan

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.